The Best Gift Voucher

 Christmas is coming and you probably know someone who is really hard to buy a present for.
 You might be tempted to buy them a gift voucher.
 Can we suggest you think again?
 Unfortunately, gift vouchers are generally a really bad idea.
 We know, we know – we sound like the Grinch.
 But let us explain.

-The Nobel Prize is also awarded for economics.
-The 2017 award went to an American economist named Richard Thaler.
+A Nobel Prize is awarded each year for economics.
+In 2017 award went to an American economist named Richard Thaler.
 Thaler is a ‘behavioural economist’ – which means that he studies the way people think about their money.
 If you ever get the chance, read some of his stuff or listen to a podcast.
 He is a very funny man.

 Thaler is best known for identifying a phenomenon known as ‘mental accounting.’
 Mental accounting is where people link a specific dollar with a specific purpose.
 In doing so, they forget that money is fungible.
 Fungible is a fancy word that essentially tells us that ‘any dollar will do’ – you do not need to use a specific dollar to pay a specific expense.